| | Dauphin Island

 and winter phase gulls lined the rip-rap jetty wall beside the public launching

-We admired Fort Gaines which is beside the Sea Laboratory and
+area. | We admired Fort Gaines which is beside the Sea Laboratory and

 continued our rush to see as many birds and possible before dark.
 A family of